wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 Next up, lets have a look at `-O2/-O3`, here we see that clang still decide to just call `memcpy()` and be done with it while gcc tries to be smart and add an inlined vectorized implementation using the SSE-registers (this is the same vectorization that it uses when just use pure `memcpy()`).
 Unfortunatly for GCC it's generated memcpy-replacement is both slower and bulkier than just calling `memcpy()` directly resulting in both slower and bigger code :(

+An interresting observation here is that in the measurements here we see that clang is faster when going through a function pointer than directly calling `memcpy()`.
+I found this quite odd and checked the generated assembly... and that is identical! Ås I wrote earlier, all the usual caveats on micro benchmarking apply :D !

 ### Why is clang faster in `-Os` than any of the other configs?